isobchuk/cpp_register/Readme.md

 Access mode for the fields and registers - defined in the **AccessMode** enumeration.

-Some supported operations (stm32f407 as example):
+Some supported operations (stm32f407 as example, also can be found in unittest):

 - Set bit(s) '|=' in the register: